wranggle/rpc/packages/rpc-core/README.md

 Or you can set`DebugOpts` with a an object:
 * **logger** *`Logger`* A logging object that contains "log", "warn" and "error" functions. `console` is used by default.
-* **messageEcho** *`string`* Determines how to treat RPC messages received by the same endpoint that sent them are.
-They can be common and harmless in some situations, or the sign of a misconfigured endpoint in other situations.
+* **messageEcho** *`string`* Determines how to treat RPC messages received by the same endpoint that sent them.
+Such messages can be common and harmless in some situations, or the sign of a misconfigured endpoint in other situations.
 When set to "ignore" they are silently dropped.
 When set to "summarize" a short message is logged, without showing payload data.
 When set to "display" they are logged fully.
 Default is "summarize".
 * **minimal** *`boolean`* When `true`, only warnings and errors are displayed.